hrefjeff/sfv_old/hitbox.md

 # Hitbox Journal

 I'm doing a 3 month long hitbox journey.
 My mindset going in to this is that I'm going to lose alot in the beginning.
-After 3 months have gone by I hope to figure out if I want to stick with it or stay on controller.
+After 3 months have gone by I hope to figure out if I want to stick with it or stay on pad.

 ## Day 2